andrewt3000/web_development/README.md

 # Dev Ops

-### Current Deployment
+### Current Prefered Deployment
 Azure blob storage for images.
+Azure blob storage for front end.
-Azure App Services to host the app. (node and front end)
+Azure App Services to host the app.
 Database is hosted on [mongo db atlas](https://cloud.mongodb.com).

+Using azure pipelines to deploy when posting to master. (see azure-pipelines.yaml)
+Currently github app installed under: github: Settings -> Integrations -> Azure pipelines -> Configure.

+###### Previous project deployments
-In production, the front end is served through node.
+In production, on some old projects, the front end is served through node.
 This avoids cors issues because everything is served from the same domain.

-In dev, "npm start" starts web on port 3000, and node on port 4001.
-There is a proxy in web package.json to port 4001 , which avoids cors issues in dev also.
-[See Create React app documentation](https://create-react-app.dev/docs/proxying-api-requests-in-development)

 In the past, I have hosted node using [pm2](https://pm2.keymetrics.io/) and used [nginx](https://www.nginx.com/) for web server on linux amazon aws ec2 instances.